RegisGraptin/ETHPorto/README.md

 We also implement a ChainLink Automation system with a Time-base trigger.
 Indeed, when the event is finished, we want to unlock the stacking token of the owner.
 As we want to this process to be smooth as possible for the user, we do not want them additionnal interaction with the blockchain.
 Then, we think that a external trigger to unlock the token could be an interesting functionnality.

 We also imagine a system of stacking for the organizer of an event.
 This stacking system will force the creator to create an event,

+##

+In the `frontend` repository, you will find a React framework using Rocketkit for the UI component.
+We create this web app only for event creation as it will be useful for organizer to plan the event information.